holypeachy/cakebot/README.md

 ### Cool
 - Get the current weather of anywhere in the world.
-- "Confessions" through a slash command allows users to send an anonymous message in a pre-set channel.
+- "Confessions" through a slash command allows users to send an anonymous message to a pre-set channel.
 - Can see all server roles by running a command.
-- Get the best 10 Steam deals every Saturday
+- Get the best 10 Steam deals every Saturday.
+- Can send admins suggestions on how to improve the server.
+- Get the best current deals on Steam, or search game stores for the best deal on a game of your choosing.

 ![2023-10-03_00-46](https://github.com/holypeachy/cakebot/assets/89674775/032476ec-5eb8-433e-924b-b885604122f6)